ThomasRohde/archi-scripts/docs-source/Documentation Augmenter.ajs.md

      ```
    - Wait for the model to download and initialize.

-3. **Configure the script**:
+3. **Configure the script settings**:
-   - Open the "Documentation Augmenter.ajs" script in a text editor.
-   - Locate the `MODEL` constant near the top of the script.
-   - Ensure it is set to 'llama2' or adjust it to match the model you downloaded:
-     ```javascript
-     const MODEL = 'llama2';
-     ```
+   - In Archi, go to `Scripts > JArchi Scripts Menu`.
+   - Find and select "Integration Settings" under the appropriate category.
+   - Click "Execute" to open the settings dialog.
+   - In the settings dialog, navigate to the "Documentation Augmenter" tab.
+   - Configure the following settings:
+     - **Model**: Select the model you want to use (e.g., 'llama2').
+     - **Temperature**: Set the temperature value (e.g., 0.7).
+     - **Top K**: Set the Top K value (e.g., 40).
+     - **Top P**: Set the Top P value (e.g., 0.9).
+   - Click "Save" to apply the settings.

 ## Usage